kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Algorithm

-- In `selectsort`, the position of the update is pre-determined, starting from the end of the list.
+- In `selectsort`, the position of the update is pre-determined, starting from the beginning of the list.
 We then go **select** the maximum value among the unsorted elements of the list, and swap it with the element in the pre-determined location.

 		repeat (numOfElements - 1) times
 			for each of the unsorted elements